Junior School (Pre-Kindergarten to Year 6)

 Competitions: Year 3 to Year 6: IPSHA Soccer Competition

 MLC School’s Aquatic Centre enables MLC School students to train year-round in a 50m pool.
-The program’s focus is on the development of MLC School swimmers from Kindergarten to Year 12.

 The Aquatic Centre offers Learn to Swim programs for all levels and ages, a multi-level squad program for competitive swimmers and squads for those students who just wish to swim for fitness, endurance or to improve technique.
 For Learn to Swim and competitive squads, please contact the Aquatic Centre.

-Head Coach (MLC School Co-Curricular and Representative Swimming): Colman Wong
+Head Coach Representative Swimming: Colman Wong

 When: Year-round (Term 1 to Term 4)

-Training times and location: Various times, MLC School Aquatic Centre
+Location: MLC School Aquatic Centre

 Uniform: MLC School swimming costume